acid-design-lab/DataCon24/README.md

    - make correlation plots for categorical and numeric parameters
    - try to answer the question what parameters and sequence patterns lead to best-performing CPPs

-   **4. Choose the models.** Find the best-performing classification/regression/generation models to develop and compare.
+   <ins>**4.
+Choose the models.**</ins> Find the best-performing classification/regression/generation models to develop and compare.

    - do not screen models which were shown to underperform most of the modern ML/DL models
    - use the models with documented performance
    - you can use models pre-trained on more abundant data (transfer learning)
    - prioritize interpretable models over black-box

-   **5. Build and optimize the models.** Check model performance on default parameters, optimize hyperparameters and architechture.
+   <ins>**5.
+Build and optimize the models.**</ins> Check model performance on default parameters, optimize hyperparameters and architechture.

    - choose the logic of train/test split (random, stratified, rule-based etc.)
    - build basic models in simplest form